Saiyato/pogoplugpro/README.md

 /tmp/fw_setenv fdt_file '/boot/dts/ox820-pogoplug-classic.dtb'
 /tmp/fw_setenv dt_load_dtb 'ext2load usb 0:1 $dtb_addr $fdt_file'
 ```
+Or the Pogoplug Pro (for wireless functionality), note a non-pro will not boot!
+`/tmp/fw_setenv fdt_file '/boot/dts/ox820-pogoplug-pro.dtb'`

 Check your MAC address and verify that there are no errors in the uboot env params.
 ```